Severi curves of rational elliptic surfaces: Bounding the degree of

 \section{Bounding the degree of $f_L$}

 We will now relate the Noether-Lefschetz coefficients of the quasi-modular form $\varphi(q)$ computed in the last section to the genera of Severi curves $V(L)$ and thence prove Theorem~\ref{thm:genusbound}.

-Recall the main construction of the last section: we fixed a general rational elliptic surface $R\to\P^1$, and then chose a family $\mathcal X \to T\simeq \P^1$ of K3 surfaces, each member of which is a double cover of $R$ branched at two elliptic fibers.
+Recall our main construction from \S\ref{subsec:families-of-k3s}: we fixed a general rational elliptic surface $R\to\P^1$, and we produced a family $\mathcal X \to T\simeq \P^1$ of K3 surfaces, each member of which is a double cover of $R$ branched at two elliptic fibers.

 The key observation is that we now have two ways of counting the number of surfaces in the family $\mathcal{X}$ with jumping Picard rank.
 On the one hand, these counts are by definition given by the Noether-Lefschetz numbers.
 On the other hand, we know by Proposition~\ref{prop:galois} that $X_t$ has an extra section precisely when the corresponding double cover $u_t\colon\P^1\to\P^1$ has branch locus agreeing with that of some rational bisection $B\subset R$.
 In other words, Picard jumping will occur precisely at the intersection points in $\Sym^2(\P^1)\cong\P^2$ of the maps $f_L\colon\wt V(L)\to\Sym^2(\P^1)$, for varying bisection line bundles $L$, with the fixed conic $T\to\Sym^2(\P^1)$.
 We thus relate the degree of the plane curve $f_L\left(\wt{V}(L)\right)$, and hence its genus, with the Noether-Lefschetz numbers.

 The precise relationship is complicated somewhat by the presence of certain correction terms in the Noether-Lefschetz numbers.
 However, as we prove in \S\ref{subsec:geom-interp}, these terms are dominated asymptotically by the terms of interest.